Get the latest from the N.C. Wildlife Resources Commission sent right to your inbox. Subscribe to one or both of two lists to choose from:

 To hunt waterfowl in North Carolina, those 16 years of age or older must have the following:

-The expiration of the HIP certification has changed.
-Instead of a 365-day issuance period, certification will now expire on June 30 after each hunting season.
-This change will improve federal annual estimates of waterfowl hunting activity in North Carolina, improve hunter compliance and reduce confusion, as your certification will not potentially expire during the hunting season.
+The expiration of the HIP certification is June 30 after each hunting season.
+This change, which occurred during the 2022-2023 hunting season, improves federal annual estimates of waterfowl hunting activity in North Carolina.
+It also improves hunter compliance and reduces confusion, as certification will not potentially expire during the hunting season.
 All licensed migratory game bird hunters, including lifetime license holders, are required to have HIP certification.

 Basic safety precautions could save your life when hunting from a vessel.
-Of the 23 people who died on the water in 2021, 16 were not wearing a life vest.
-The Wildlife Commission’s Home from the Hunt campaign recommends waterfowl hunters to:
+Of the 20 people who died on the water in 2022, 15 were not wearing a life vest.
+Waterfowl hunters should:

 A comprehensive waterfowl identification guide is available as a .PDF through the U.S. Fish & Wildlife Service, authored by Bob Hines.